a5221985/tutorials/Architecture/rest_api_design_development_and_management.md

 		4. End user is in control of their data (_scope_)
 			1. Can control what data the application can access
 		5. Application/Client needs an _API key_ & _secret_
-4. Authorization Scope Grant (common used method)
+4. Authorization Scope Grant (commonly used method)
 	1. Uses Social Login Scheme
 		1. Example: Uses facebook credentials to provide 3rd party access to data
 	2. Three parties involved